Complete 2024 LingQ Review: Abundant Authentic Content but Lacks Writing and Speaking Skills

-LingQ focuses on a mixture of authentic language content and comprehensible input, which is content that you can understand even if you don’t know every single word.
+LingQ focuses on authentic language content and comprehensible input, which is content that you can understand even if you don’t know every single word.

 The crux of LingQ is its authentic language learning material.
 These materials come mainly in the form of written texts with accompanying audio and are entirely in whichever language you’re trying to learn, without any side-by-side English translations.

-In fact, all the readings are written by native speakers (or highly proficient learners), whether by individuals or news organizations, blogs or other agencies.
+In fact, all the readings are written by native speakers.
 This forms the basis of LingQ’s digital immersion: You can access a huge library of native language content, most with recorded audio in your target language to go along with it.